carltheperson/advanced-js-objects/chapters/chapter-3.md

 > The following code examples will be in non-Strict mode but will contain code that would throw errors in Strict mode.
 A line ending with a `// Failure` comment indicates that an error would be thrown in Strict mode.
 >

-#### Object.preventExtensions
+### Object.preventExtensions

 By default, Objects are extensible.
 This means it is possible to add new properties to them.  `Object.preventExtensions` prevents this by making your Objects non-extensible.
-This will only prevent *adding* new properties, and not deleting/changing existing properties.

 ```jsx
 const obj = { a: "A", b: "B" }